SamyZog/kinointel/README.md

 - Light/dark mode toggle
 - Display language toggle (ru, en)
-- Search functionality
+- Search functionality (movies, actors)
+- Pagination for movie search results (the link to the pagination page is appended to the search result list)
+- Custom 404 page
-- Trending movies slider
+- Movies slider (top 10 trending movies)
-- Responsive design
+- Responsive design (grid, flexbox)
+- Sorting movies by year, by genre, by popularity and alphabetically

 ## Run Locally